labby/manual/README.md

 # Manual

 ## Description
-Team is an addon for LEPTON CMS (2.x) to create a manual
+This is an addon for LEPTON CMS (2.x) to create a manual

 ## Support/Bugs
 Please report bugs on the LEPTON Addon Forum, where also support is available